k21971/EvilHack/doc/evilhack-changelog.md

   the container was being carried
 - Fix: player riding a steed can now feed their steed by throwing food down at them, take two
+- Fix: Lucifer could activate the magic portal in the Sanctum